JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Searches a path for an extension.

 ```
-FUNCTION AfxPathFindExtension (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathFindExtension (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |